Teacher Advisor With Watson

 Teachers don’t have time to be scrolling or searching or browsing dozens of options.
 If we can put our most relevant content on a pedestal we can be engendering confidence and trust while saving our teachers time.
 Enter Watson Recommends - selective recommendations enabled through Watson Artificial Intelligence.

 Contextually relevant support

 All of our detail pages are built with complementary tools to help teacher find related materials, prepare their students and optimize the efficacy of their in-class instruction.

 Content pages that empower our Teachers

-In addition to standards-aligned materials from OER sources, Teacher Advisor provides instructional context and support to help you understand your grade-level content in-depth—so you can feel confident that classroom implementation will go smoothly, and work for your students.
+In addition to standards-aligned materials from OER sources, Teacher Advisor provides instructional context and support to help our users understand their grade-level content in-depth—so a user can feel confident that her in-class implementation will go smoothly and work for her students.

 What is 'Watson Recommends' and why does it matter?

 When our team decided to invest in Search as the primary means to discover content we knew it had to meet two goals.

 - One, it had to deliver content to our teachers quickly and reliably.
 It had to be intuitive and built upon common patterns and frameworks that are familiar to our users.